unazan5490/github-tutorial/README.md

 Intitializing git: you only do it once in the beginning, we call an initialized git a repository
-Adding files to the staging area: getting th3e files ready to be committed, but not actually committing them Commiting your file is the part where you take the snapshot and save the code **NEVER EVER** type Git init into your workspace*
+Adding files to the staging area: getting the files ready to be committed, but not actually committing them Commiting your file is the part where you take the snapshot and save the code **NEVER EVER** type Git init into your workspace*